vozeldr/TestDependencyInjection/README.md

 ### ConsoleApp2

-Basically the same as ConsoleApp1 except that it also gets part of its Autofac configuration from a json file.
+Basically the same as ConsoleApp1 except that it also gets part of its Autofac configuration from a json file and it uses the new
+Generic Host Builder pattern.

 ### TestProject1